Q: I don’t see a specific size on your website. Can I custom order exactly what I want?

 9. Never let the temperature transmitted to the cell higher than 80℃when directly solder the cell tabs to wire leads or devices.
 It is recommended to spot weld the cell tabs with the lead tabs with pre-soldered wiring.
 Otherwise, heat can melt down the insulation and damage its safety features.

-10. Do not apply force to the connections if you cannot easily connect the battery terminals to the charger or other equipments.
+10. Do not apply force to the connections if you cannot easily connect the battery terminals to the charger or other pieces of equipment.
 The positive (+) and negative (-) terminals are arranged in a particular orientation.
 Confirm that the terminals are correctly oriented.

 12. Do not use the battery packs for a purpose other than those are specified.